Shreya-BV/ThinkingToCoding_Shreya/README.md

 # Code Summary
-1.The program starts by importing required libraries for MongoDB connectivity, error handling, and date-time operations.

-2.It establishes a connection to the local MongoDB server using MongoClient.
+1.Import Required Libraries
+MongoClient to connect to MongoDB
+ConnectionFailure to handle database connection errors
+datetime to store the current date and time

+2.Connect to MongoDB
+Connects to MongoDB running on localhost
-3.A ping command is used to verify that MongoDB is running before performing any database operations.
+Uses a ping command to check if MongoDB is running

-4.The program accesses (or creates) a database named vowels and a collection named vowel_data.
+3.Select Database and Collection
+Database: internship_db
+Collection: vowel_data

+4.Take User Input
-5.It prompts the user to enter a word or sentence as input.
+Prompts the user to enter a word or sentence

-6.Input validation is performed to ensure that the user does not submit an empty value.

-7.A predefined set of vowels is used to handle both uppercase and lowercase characters.
+Raises an error if the input is empty

+5.Count Vowels
-8.The program iterates through each character in the input string and counts vowels using conditional checks.
+Iterates through each character in the input

-9,The total vowel count is displayed to the user.

-10.The current date and time are captured using the datetime module to track when the data is created.
+Counts vowels (both uppercase and lowercase)

+6.Store Data in MongoDB
-11.The input, vowel count, and timestamp are stored together as a document in MongoDB.
+Stores the input text, vowel count, and timestamp

-12.Exception handling is implemented to handle MongoDB connection failures, invalid input errors, and unexpected runtime issues.

-13.User-friendly messages are displayed for both successful execution and error scenarios.
+Inserts the data as a document into MongoDB

+7.Exception Handling
+Handles MongoDB connection errors
+Handles empty input errors
+Catches unexpected errors safely
+Handles empty input and unexpected errors

 # Python Code
 ~~~Python
 from pymongo import MongoClient